 Electronic supplementary material

-Additional file 1: Table S1.
-Number of participating subjects by region and weight of each region.
+Additional file 1: Number of participating subjects by region and weight of each region.
 Table S2.
 Participation of mother and father at the interview, for a selection of the questionnaire sections.
 Table S3.
 SETIL study.
 Distribution by participation to ELF magnetic fields 48h measurements.
 Table S4.
 Occupational condition of controls’ parents from one year before conception until child’s diagnosis.
 Table S5. - Parental employment status of controls, by region.
 (PDF 240 KB)

 About this article

 Cite this article